 This is not true.
 Acne can present with variable features (whiteheads, blackheads, pus bumps, inflamed nodules/cysts or a combination of all!) and with variable severity.
 Your dermatologist will determine the type and severity of your acne and develop a customized plan.
 This will often include a combination of a few topical products (such as medicated washes, gels or creams) and possibly oral medications for more severe cases.

 It’s important to remember that the medication that worked great for your friend may not be the most appropriate for you.
 Your dermatologist will also teach you how to care for your skin in a gentle way.
-This will likely include recommendations to avoid harsh scrubbing products, picking and popping pimples, and the regular use of sunscreen and facial moisturizer.
+This will likely include recommendations to avoid harsh scrubbing products or face brushes, picking and popping pimples, and the regular use of sunscreen and facial moisturizer.